dgamboa/writing-stage/wallet-tutorial-text.md

 > Uint8Array(32);
 ```

-With the seed in that format, we can use `Keypair`'s `fromSeed` method to generate an account keypair:
+With the seed in the right format, we can use `Keypair`'s `fromSeed` method to generate an account keypair:

 ```javascript
 const newAccount = Keypair.fromSeed(seed);
 ```

-We then set the account into the context state manager and we have access to a Solana wallet.
-Before you click **Finish**, save the recovery phrase as we'll be using it in [Step 6](#step-6-recovering-an-account) to access it once we've logged out.
+We then set the account into context state and we have access to a Solana wallet.

+Once you implement the functionality, make sure you save the recovery phrase before you click **Finish** on the browser.
+We'll be using it in [Step 6](#step-6-recovering-an-account) to access the wallet once after logging out.

 Once you click on **Finish**, you'll be routed to the wallet page that displays the account's dashboard.

-> Consider Image: wallet dashboard

 You'll notice this page includes a few other features.
 We'll discuss the Network dropdown in [Step 3](#step-3-fetching-a-balance) while implementing the crucial functionality of showing users their balance.

 In [Step 4](#step-4-airdropping-funds) we'll dive into airdrops and make the **Airdrop** button functional, and in [Step 5](#step-5-transferring-funds) we'll enable the **Send** button and transfer funds.

 ##### _Listing 2.2: Code for creating a wallet_